Cheayo/shiny-octo-happiness/README.md

 4) Search for Gadgets and select one of the results mentioning Desktop and Gadgets together

-5) Sizer should appear.
-Double-click on it to open it.
+5) Sizer should be listed as an available Gadget.
+Double-click on it to launch it.